4 Easy Ways to Rid June Bugs From Your Garden – Gro Indoor

 June bugs feast on your plants, unlike some other pests that like feeding on these voracious feeders.
 June bugs can attract moles, box turtles, skunks, gophers, and toads, which can cause additional damage to your garden.

-How to Keep my Plants Safe from June Bugs?
+How to Protect Your Plants from June Bugs

 You can keep your plants safe from June Bugs by treating them the same way you treat other bugs.
 Further, if you track the m early, easier it will be to eliminate them.